 Concord pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Concord is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass declining.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Concord is none Tomorrow (17 July 2026) levels are similar.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app